arsendemirci/nesine-case/README.md

 ## :triangular_flag_on_post: Noted Todos
  - There are various techniques can be used to improve initial data loading performance such as data table windowing, lazy-loading, infinite scrolling, virtualization
- - table could be virtualized to improve initial loading performance
  - axios api interface setup to retrieve data
  - webpack css/scss modules configuration
  - more dynamic mechanism could be implemented in ItemRow.jsx